dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 #### Description

 Setup env files ./env from ./env/ci.
-Used by the ci when running tests that runs outside docker
+Used by the ci when running tests that run outside docker

 #### src